 The Clinical Coordinator will notify students who are due for fit testing by email before the start of the semester.
 This email will include a link for students to make an appointment during the times fit testing is scheduled.
-Students will also receive in the email instructions and forms to complete in preparation for their fit testing appointment.
-The completed forms are to be brought to the appointment.
-Each fit testing appointment takes approximately 15 minutes, and takes place at White Hall, 2nd floor.
+Students will receive an email with instructions in preparation for their fit testing appointment.
+Each fit testing appointment takes approximately 30 minutes, and takes place at White Hall, 2nd floor.
 The College of Nursing maintains rosters of fit testing completions.